The Kiwi Way Tour

 20 Day Adventure

-- Mini railway journey through native Coromandel bush
+- Narrow-gauge railway journey through native Coromandel bush

-- A private guide around a geothermal valley with geysers, mud pools and hot springs
+- Explore Te Puia’s geothermal valley with geysers, mud pools and hot springs

-- Discover Napier’s history and architecture on foot during a tour from a local guide
+- Discover Napier’s history and Art Deco architecture

-- Travel on Wellington’s famous Cable Car and visit Te Papa museum
+- Travel on Wellington’s famous little Cable Car

-- Scenic Interislander Ferry journey across the Cook Strait between islands
+- Scenic Interislander Ferry journey across the Cook Strait from Wellington to Picton

 - Wine tasting at one of Marlborough’s premier wineries

-- Cruise the turquoise waters of Abel Tasman National Park
+- Cruise Abel Tasman National Park, with a picnic lunch

 - Explore the historic gold rush village of Arrowtown

-- Enjoy kiwi hospitality with morning tea at a local home on the shores of Lake Tekapo
+- Enjoy true kiwi hospitality with morning tea at a home on the shores of Lake Tekapo

 Day 1: Arrive Auckland, New Zealand